wp-plugins/leadin/readme.txt

-=== LeadIn ===
+=== Leadin ===
 Contributors: andygcook, nelsonjoyce
 Tags:  crm, contacts, lead tracking, click tracking, visitor tracking, analytics, marketing automation, inbound marketing, subscription, marketing, lead generation, mailchimp, constant contact, newsletter, popup, popover, email list, email, contacts database, contact form, forms, form widget, popup form
 Requires at least: 3.7
-Tested up to: 3.9.2
+Tested up to: 4.0-RC1
-Stable tag: 2.0.0
+Stable tag: 2.0.1

-LeadIn is an easy-to-use marketing automation and lead tracking plugin for WordPress that helps you better understand your web site visitors.
+Leadin is an easy-to-use marketing automation and lead tracking plugin for WordPress that helps you better understand your web site visitors.

 == Description ==

 = Get personal with your leads =

-<a href="http://leadin.com" alt="WordPress marketing automation and lead tracking plugin">LeadIn</a> is an easy-to-use marketing automation and lead tracking plugin for WordPress that helps you better understand your web site visitors.
+<a href="http://leadin.com" alt="WordPress marketing automation and lead tracking plugin">Leadin</a> is an easy-to-use marketing automation and lead tracking plugin for WordPress that helps you better understand your web site visitors.

 When a person submits a form on your WordPress site, you want to know more about them.
 What pages they've visited, when they return, and what social networks they’re on.
 Our WordPress marketing automation and lead tracking plugin gives you the details you need to make your next move.
 Because business isn’t business unless it’s personal.

 = How does it work? =

-1. When you activate the WordPress plugin, LeadIn will track each anonymous visitor to your site with a cookie.
-If someone closes the pop-up or subscribes, we won't show them the pop-up again.
+-1.
+When you activate the WordPress plugin, Leadin will track each anonymous visitor to your site with a cookie.
+-2.
+Leadin automatically identifies and watches each existing form on your site for submissions.
-2. Once someone fills out the subscribe form or any other other form on your site, LeadIn will identify that person with their email address.
+-3.
+Once someone fills out any other form on your site, Leadin will identify that person with their email address. and add them to your contact list.
-3. You'll receive an email with a link to the new contact record with all of their visit history.
+-4.
+You'll also receive an email with a link to the new contact record with all of their visit history.

+= Multisite Compatible =

+Leadin is fully Multisite compatible.
+The plugin will all data to each site's installaion just fine without requiring any additional setup.

-= Who's using LeadIn? =
+= Who's using Leadin? =

-**Alan Perlman**: *“I can use LeadIn to get a sense of how engaged certain contacts are, and I can learn more about their behavior on my website to better drive the conversation and understand what they’re interested in or looking for.”*
+**Alan Perlman**: *“I can use Leadin to get a sense of how engaged certain contacts are, and I can learn more about their behavior on my website to better drive the conversation and understand what they’re interested in or looking for.”*

 <a href="http://www.extremeinbound.com/leadin-wordpress-crm-inbound-plugin/">Read more from Alan</a>

-**Adam W. Warner**: *“…the LeadIn plugin has been very useful so far in giving us an idea of the actual visitor paths to our contact forms vs. the paths we’ve intended.”*
+**Adam W. Warner**: *“…the Leadin plugin has been very useful so far in giving us an idea of the actual visitor paths to our contact forms vs. the paths we’ve intended.”*

 <a href="http://thewpvalet.com/wordpress-lead-tracking/">Read more from Adam</a>

 = Note: =

-LeadIn collects usage information about this plugin so that we can better serve our customers and know what features to add.
-By installing and activating the LeadIn for WordPress plugin you agree to these terms.
+Leadin collects usage information about this plugin so that we can better serve our customers and know what features to add.
+By installing and activating the Leadin for WordPress plugin you agree to these terms.

 == Installation ==

 1. Upload the 'leadin' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add an email address under 'LeadIn' in your settings panel
+3. Add an email address under 'Leadin' in your settings panel

 == Frequently Asked Questions ==

-= How does LeadIn integrate with my forms? =
+= How does Leadin integrate with my forms? =

-LeadIn automatically integrates with your contact and comment forms that contain an email address field on your web site.
+Leadin automatically integrates with your contact and comment forms that contain an email address field on your web site.
 There's no setup required.

 = Where are my contact submission stored? =

-LeadIn creates a new contact in your Contacts Tabke whenever an email address is detected in your visitor's form submission.
+Leadin creates a new contact in your Contacts Tabke whenever an email address is detected in your visitor's form submission.

 There is no limit to the number of contacts you can store in your Contacts Table.

 = Which contact form building plugins are supported? =

-LeadIn is intended to work with any HTML form out of the box, but does not support forms created by Javascript or loaded through an iFrame.
+Leadin is intended to work with any HTML form out of the box, but does not support forms created by Javascript or loaded through an iFrame.

 To ensure quality we've tested the most popular WordPress form builder plugins.